Skip to content

 Getting Started

-hmq is a minimalistic Python task queue that makes it easy to parallelize expensive function calls.
+hmq is a minimalistic API-first Python task queue that makes it easy to parallelize expensive function calls.
 This tutorial will walk you through setting up hmq, defining tasks, submitting jobs, and retrieving results.

 First, install hmq using pip: